ceh58/ceh58/README.md

 ## What am I up to?

-Currently, I am a student in the [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science) program at the University of California, Santa Barbara (class of 2025).
+I recently graduated from the [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science) program at the University of California, Santa Barbara.

 <!--
 **ceh58/ceh58** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.